Is Velocity The Derivative Of Acceleration

 FAQ

 Q: Can an object have zero velocity and non-zero acceleration?
 A: Yes, an object can have zero velocity and non-zero acceleration.
 This occurs at the instant when an object changes direction.
-For example, when a ball is thrown straight up into the air, at the highest point of its trajectory, its velocity is momentarily zero, but it is still accelerating downwards due to gravity.
+As an example, when a ball is thrown straight up into the air, at the highest point of its trajectory, its velocity is momentarily zero, but it is still accelerating downwards due to gravity.

 Q: What does a negative acceleration mean?
 A: Negative acceleration, also known as deceleration, means that the acceleration is in the opposite direction to the velocity.
 If an object is moving in the positive direction and has a negative acceleration, it is slowing down.
 If an object is moving in the negative direction and has a negative acceleration, it is speeding up in the negative direction.